gfelot/DEND-Capstone/README.md

 Additionally you will find a `.ipynb` file with the ful project if you prefer to run it locally
 > You need to change, in this case, the method to upload the .csv file for the AWS credential.
-> You also need a local installation of Spark or setup a cluster on the cloud
+> You also need a local installation of Spark or setup a cluster on the cloud and the setup code accordingly

 ## Project summary
 This project use a slightly modified version of the Iowa Liquor Sales from Kaggle (more info in the Collab Notebook).
-The goal is the ETL this file of 3.5Go into a schema more suitable for data analyse.
-For a flat file to s star schema, ready to be consume for Data Analyst or Data Scientist.
+The goal is to ETL this file of 3.5Go into a schema more suitable for data analysis.
+From a flat file to a star schema, ready to be consume for a Data Analyst or a Data Scientist.

 ![Star Schema](./StarSchema.png)